 The next layer I do is a sort of salsa layer(6).
 When I say “sort of” I mean that I use about a 1/2 cup of fresh tomatoes and fresh onions mixed with a 1/2 cup of jarred salsa.
 Hubby doesn’t like very much raw onion so I tried to make some “light on onion” sections.

 I save a treat swap yellow for store-bought tortilla chips.
-Six large chips is just 1 yellow treat swap, which is plenty to “dip” with.
+Six large chips are just 1 yellow treat swap, which is plenty to “dip” with.
+But I often use the smaller “rounds” because I can get 23 of them for the same Y!

 Ultimate Portion Fix/21 Day Fix: 7 Layer Party Dip